Dead Ringers (film): Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 86% based on 49 reviews, and an average rating of 7.70/10.
 The website's critical consensus reads, "Dead Ringers serves up a double dose of Jeremy Irons in service of a devilishly unsettling concept and commandingly creepy work from director David Cronenberg."
-According to the review aggregator Metacritic, the film received a weighted score of 86 out of 100 indicating “universal acclaim.”
-Roger Ebert gave the film two and a half stars, writing "it's like a collaboration between med school and a supermarket tabloid", and said it was challenging but interesting for his female friends to view.
+According to the review aggregator Metacritic, the film received a weighted score of 86 out of 100, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

+Roger Ebert gave the film two and a half stars, writing, "it's like a collaboration between med school and a supermarket tabloid", and said it was challenging but interesting for his female friends to view.
 Ebert also credited Irons for making each twin unique.
 Variety said Irons portrayed his characters with skill.
 In The Washington Post, Desson Howe assessed it as "unnerving but also enthralling".
 For the same paper, Rita Kempley called it "every woman's nightmare turned into a creepy thriller", adding it was "like slowing down to look at a traffic accident, afraid you might see something.
 It's really sordid stuff that becomes ridiculous, painful, unbelievable and tedious".

 It is the favorite Cronenberg film of Korean director Park Chan-wook and was voted for in the 2002 Sight & Sound poll by Lalitha Gopalan.
 Filmmaker John Carpenter selected it as the tenth best film in his Criterion Collection list.

-In 1999, Rolling Stone listed Dead Ringers as 95th on their list of "100 Maverick Movies".
-Total Film placed Dead Ringers 35th on their list of the "50 Greatest Horror Movies of All Time" while Entertainment Weekly placed it 20th on their list of "The 25 scariest movies of all time".
+In 1999, Rolling Stone listed Dead Ringers as 95th on its list of "100 Maverick Movies".
+Total Film placed Dead Ringers 35th on its list of the "50 Greatest Horror Movies of All Time" while Entertainment Weekly placed it 20th on their list of "The 25 scariest movies of all time".
 It was named one of "The Top 10 'True-Story' Horror Movies of All-time!" by Bloody Disgusting.

 In 1993, the Toronto International Film Festival Group compiled a Top 10 Canadian Films of All Time list, with festival director Piers Handling writing a lack of Cronenberg films was significant, and that Dead Ringers and Videodrome divided voters, causing neither to win a place on the list.
 Dead Ringers afterwards ranked sixth in the 2004 update, and seventh in 2015.

 Box office

 The film grossed $8 million in the United States and Canada.
-Internationally it grossed $6 million for a worldwide total of $14 million.
+Internationally, it grossed $6 million for a worldwide total of $14 million.